-Mounting it is the biggest problem.
+Mounting it is the biggest challenge.
 It can get quite heavy, especially after you've watered.
-If you are trying to move a fully loaded plant it can be difficult.
+If you are trying to move a fully loaded plant, make sure you have proper footing!

 Upside Down Tomato Garden by Hammacher Schlemmer

-A heavy duty version of the upside down planter.
+This is a heavy-duty version of the upside down planter.
 It has a platform that can handle many more plants.
-In addition to 4 tomato plants, it will hold smaller flowers and herbs in the top platform of the planter.
+In addition to four tomato plants, it will hold smaller flowers and herbs in the top platform of the planter.
 Or you may use the multiple slots to grow peppers and eggplant instead of only tomatoes.
-The supporting stand is part for the unit and it holds the garden at the right height.
+The supporting stand is part of the unit and it holds the garden at the right height.

-The Tomato Garden is a sturdier solution than a simple hanging tomato planter.
-It will be more productive overall, and your choice in placement if very flexible.
+The Tomato Garden is a sturdier solution than the Topsy Turvy.
+It will be more productive overall, and your choice in placement is flexible.
 The Topsy Turvy is a nice starter unit, and may work better in smaller settings like an apartment patio.
 Either one can be a good choice to start your tomato growing needs.

-This is a great salad to take to summer potlocks.
-It also happens to be a great way to use tomatoes when you have too many (is that possible?) and also some fresh basil from your herb garden.
+This is a great salad to take to summer potlucks.
+It also happens to be an excellent way to use tomatoes when you have too many (is that possible?) and also some fresh basil from your herb garden.